arash-mazidi/StudentAPI/README.md

-# StudentAPI: A Simple API with post, get, put, and delete methods
+# StudentAPI: A Simple API with POST, GET, PUT, and DELETE Methods

-This is an API with the purpose of teaching in the **API testing** in the university.
-It is a vulnerable API to mass assignment vulnerability.
+The StudentAPI is designed for teaching **API testing** in a university course.
+It serves as a deliberately vulnerable API, intended for educational purposes, with a focus on addressing mass assignment vulnerabilities.

 ## What is StudentAPI?
-This is an API with several endpoints for registering, updating, deleting, displaying information of students.
-It is not very complicated.
-Because it is designed and implemented with the purpose of training and testing.
+The StudentAPI offers various endpoints for registering, updating, deleting, and retrieving student information.
+It is intentionally kept straightforward, as it is created and implemented for educational and testing purposes.
+The API provides the following endpoints:
-This API includes five endpoints for:

-1- Save one student
+1. Save one student

-2- Update one student
+2. Update one student

-3- Display all students
+3. Display all students

-4- Delete one student
+4. Delete one student

-5- Display one student
+5. Display one student

-## How to configure StudentAPI?
+## How to Configure StudentAPI?
-In order to configure the StudentAPI, you need to edit application.properties file and enter your url, username, and password.
-In addition, you should have MySQL Workbench in your system and create a database with name "student".
-Then, run the API in Eclipse.
+To configure the StudentAPI, you need to edit the `application.properties` file and provide your URL, username, and password.
+Additionally, ensure that you have MySQL Workbench installed on your system, and create a database named "student."
+Afterward, you can run the API using Eclipse or your preferred Integrated Development Environment (IDE).

-## How to use StudentAPI?
+## How to Use StudentAPI?
-First, you should run the API in an IDE like Eclipse.
-Then, you can send your request using other tools such as Postman.
+Begin by running the API in an IDE like Eclipse.
+Then, you can send your requests using tools such as Postman.